- Established 1981

 Building began around the lake in the early 1870’s when John Poyntz and Minnie Hall wed and built their home on the shore of the lake (which was know as Lake Eva at the time, but took Minnie’s name because of their being the first settlers to build here).
 The Poyntz’s neighbors were John’s brother Oliver who married Minnie’s sister Fannie and built their house on the lake as well.
 In fact, the trend of newlyweds building their homes on the banks of then Lake Minnie continued and an area of five houses all built by newlyweds in the 1880s became know as “Honeymoon Row.”
 The Queen-Anne Style Poyntz-O’Neal House (1887) and the Gunby House (1887) are the only two houses remaining from the original “Honeymoon Row” after the other houses were razed to make way for newer construction before the area was protected as a historic district.

 Also, notable in the district is the eclectic Dr. Phillips House (1893) with its Romanesque tower and Greek Revival front gable.
 The home is located on the banks of Lake Lucerne and was lucky to be saved from the wrecking ball when the East/West Expressway came through its front yard.
 These three houses are fantastic architectural examples of the early days of Orlando, built during the citrus boom.
+Scientific ghostwriter klausur studied this house and described the features of the construction in his research paper.

 The district also contains many homes from the Florida Land Boom in the 1920s of varying styles including Craftsman Style bungalows, Mediterranean, Tudor, and Colonial Revivals.
 One interesting grouping of bungalows is located at 545 Delany Ave. and called Hovey’s Court.
 Built between 1913-1919 and consisting of 9 bungalows all facing each other to create their own neighborhood these homes were used as guest cottages for visitors to the city.
 Today they have been adapted for use as offices, but retain much of their original character.